InsightsAndAnalysis-Kwanele/CustomerBehaviourAndSalesAnalysis-BalajiFastFood/README.md

 3.Add varieties of the popular items to the menu e.g. to the popular items like the Sandwich, introduce and offer different variations to the traditional popular Sandwich adding different ingredients and selling it.

+4. Optimize Peak Hours .Allocate more staff during peak times and run targeted promotions in high-traffic periods

+5. Once more leverage these days Sundays,Mondays and Wednesdays by creating family friendly experience, introduce family discounts and offer promotions and add variations of home cooked meals to menu items.

 • Further insight also suggested that most users were using cash with almost 60 % using cash and 40% using card payments, to improve customer experience and boost positive reviews, in place there should be